learnyouahaskell/learnyouahaskell.github.io/README.md

 Anyone is invited to **contribute** be either opening a pull request (preferred) or opening a content edit request for proposed changes.

 The whole thing is completely free to read online, but the original is also available in print and we encourage you to buy a copy!

+*This is still a work in progress.
+Happy for any suggestions or feedback!*